niplav/site/toy_ai_takeoff_model.md

 search algorithms, I decided instead to use a [Euclidean space](https://en.wikipedia.org/wiki/Euclidean_space) to stand in for the space of all algorithms.
-Specifically, the metric space was even further simplified by an n-dimensional array with equal side-lengths:
+Specifically, the metric space was even further simplified as an n-dimensional array with equal side-lengths:

 	dim=5
 	size=33